Number 24 Inbhear Sceine

 Wifi is available free of charge during your stay.

 The open plan living/ dining room cum kitchen is particularly comfortable and has been stylishly furnished with all your comforts in mind.
-There is a colour TV and DVD player in each house along with a cozy fireplace containing an electric fire.
-Saor View (local TV channels) is available in the houses.
+There is a band new 43 inch SMART TV and DVD player in the house along with a cozy fireplace containing an electric fire.
+Saor View (local TV channels) is available in the house.

 The kitchen has been fitted with all the modern conveniences including washer/ dryer, dishwasher, electric oven, fridge/freezer, microwave and all the crockery, cutlery and glassware you would require.

 Electric storage heaters keep the house cosy and there is an electric fireplace in the sitting room.
 All bed linen is supplied but towels are not.

 Although Number 24 does not have a sea view, it is just a 30 second stroll from the shore which has been beautifully landscaped to slope down towards the water's edge.
 A winding path leads to the gate at the water and there are benches set into the grass slopes.
 A perfect place to while away a beautiful Summer's evening in Kenmare.